Echoinbyte/neploom/JOURNEY.md

 Added the Navbar, dark mode compatibility for the App, theme toggler button, context menu for searching and navigating app.
 Today was focused on creating a seamless navigation experience with a beautiful command menu that supports VS Code-like search features including direct path navigation (> or goto:).
 The navbar now features a glassy, space-themed aesthetic that perfectly complements our cosmic design language, while the theme toggler ensures accessibility across different lighting conditions.

+### 23rd June, 2025

+Aim at building the authentication system for NepLoom and also determining the models for the supabase table for Loomers, Loom, Galaxy and Nebula table.
+Today's focus is on laying the foundation for user management and content organization.
+The authentication system will be the gateway for learners to access their personalized cosmic journey, while the database models will define how knowledge is structured within our educational universe.
+The Loomers table will manage user profiles, Loom will contain individual learning units, Galaxy will group related content, and Nebula will represent broader subject areas - creating a hierarchical knowledge structure that mirrors the vastness of space.